 |Trails||154 (Green 20, Blue 68, Red 40, Black 26)|

 |Winter lifts Total||39 in Tignes / 88 with Val d’Isere|

 |Chair Lifts||21 in Tignes|

 |Longest Run||10 km (La Sache)|

 Geneva 3 hrs

 Grenoble 2hrs 45

-There are many options for flying, with the greatest number of flights available going into Geneva.
+There are many options for flying, with the greatest number of flights available going to Geneva.
 There are various transfer companies operating from all of the airports to Tignes with a greater frequency at the weekends.
 There is also a public bus to and from Geneva several times each day.
-It also possible to rent a car and drive to resort however you should be prepared to drive on mountain roads in winter conditions.
-Parking charges apply in resort.
-Once you are in resort, there is no need to use a car as there an excellent, frequent bus service running between the different villages that make up the resort all day and until late at night.
+It is also possible to rent a car and drive to the resort however you should be prepared to drive on mountain roads in winter conditions.
+Parking charges apply in the resort.
+Once you are in resort, there is no need to use a car as there is an excellent, frequent bus service running between the different villages that make up the resort all day and until late at night.

 The closest train station is at Bourg-Saint-Maurice (45 mins), which offers an excellent and frequent service including high-speed rail options (TGV, Eurostar, Thalys).

 There are regular bus or private transfers (multilingual taxis) from the airports and train station in Bourg-St-Maurice.